opennetworkinglab/aether-docs/edge_deployment/fabric_switch_bootstrap.rst

 =======================

-The installation of the ONL OS image on the fabric switches uses the DHCP and HTTP server set up on the management server.
+The installation of the ONL OS image on the fabric switches uses the DHCP and HTTP server set up on the management router.

 The default image is downloaded during that installation process by the ``onieboot`` role.
 Make changes to that role and rerun the management playbook